Discover Highly Slip-Resistant Composite Decking

 Enjoying your outdoor space shouldn’t compromise your or anyone else’s safety.
 However, the problem with traditional wooden decking is that it can become very slippery in wet conditions, unfortunately frequent in the UK.

 And it isn’t just wet weather that poses a hazard: traditional timber decking is prone to algae, mould and fungal growth, which create a slippery layer on the surface.
 Even conventional composite decking, which uses wood fibres, can suffer from these problems, as they often aren’t completely resistant to biological growth.
-In contrast, Millboard decking is made from entirely wood-free materials.
-The non-porous surface resists organic matter and provides exceptional traction.
+In contrast, Millboard decking is made from entirely wood-free materials, the non-porous surface resists organic matter and provides exceptional traction.
+Although biological growth can be present on any surface that hasn’t been cleaned.

 Keep your family and guests safe by choosing Millboard decking boards with excellent slip-resistance.
 Explore the benefits: